samudiogo/bootstrap3_player/README.md

 #### Styling caveat

 Works best when the player is not enclosed in too narrow a container in your page otherwise the player controls can appear jumbled.
-The seek slider is hidden on narrow (xs) viewports and controls can stack in very narrow situations.
-In an xs viewport I suggest you use all twelve grid colums of the page's outer container.
-The player can occupy fewer of the page's grid columns in wider viewports.
-See the example row widths in  [`index.html`](index.html).
+Both the seek and volume sliders are hidden on narrow (xs) viewports.
+A good strategy is to start "mobile-first" as usual by enclosing your audio block in a row that uses all twelve grid colums of the page's outer container in an xs viewport.
+Then, on wider viewports, the player can occupy fewer of the page's grid columns.
+See the example row widths in  [`index.html`](index.html) and the corresponding [live demo](http://playerdemo.iainhouston.com).
-This is not an entirely satisfactory solution.
-Please raise an issue if this compromise doesn't suit your use case.

 ##### Forked from William Randol's [bootstrap-player](https://github.com/WilliamRandol/bootstrap-player)